-Big changes are on the horizon concerning website security, specifically for websites that do not currently have SSL/TLS certificates.
-As of July 2018, all websites that do not have this specific certificate will be “distrusted” by Google Chrome, and on the web as in life – trust is everything.
+There have been changes concerning website security, specifically for websites that do not currently have SSL/TLS certificates.
+As of 2018, websites that do not have this specific certificate connected to their website will be “distrusted” by Google Chrome, and on the web as in life – trust is everything.

 Even if you have a SSL/TLS certificate, it may not be enough, as Chrome has released a detailed plan to eradicate its browser of any Symantec-issued SSL/TLS certificates.